CptDemocracy/C-HarvardX-CS50/README.md

-HarvardX CS50
+HarvardX CS50 EDX
+[ref. href] edx.org
+[ref. href] prod-edx-mktg-edit.edx.org/course/introduction-computer-science-harvardx-cs50x

 HarvardX - CS50 "Introduction to Computer Science" is a Harvard's awesome innovative online learning initiative.
 Makes you speak C like you speak your native language.

 PLEASE NOTE.
 A NOTE ON AUTHORSHIP: